RF-Flores/sprBootSprDataMongoDB/README.md

 ###Final remarks
+- Tests need to be improved, too basic:
+  - Using mocks
+  - Check the returned content
+  - Create DB integration tests
+- Both campaign and merchant entities have string ID i/o int (as per defined requirements)
 - Implementation of any currency value should be done with BigDecimal for precision values<br/>
 - Deployment process can be improved with CI/CD pipelines (eg. Jenkings pipeline)
 - Improve postman collection to not use hardcoded values